RLazd/RLazd/README.md

 Software Developer
 --------------
 Transitioned from the healthcare sector to the realm of technology, undertook a Java-focused bootcamp and currently working as an Integration Developer in Helmes Latvia.
-In my free time cultivating front-end skills.
+In my free time cultivating front-end skills, aspiring to become a full-stack dev.

 Thorough.
 Hard working.
 Team player.